jacob-barna/TripleJR/ProjectProposal.md

 -Open source web broswer offers a great solution for users who are looking for privacy and security when surfing the web

 * Open source project description (What is it?, Contributors, Activity, Use, Popularity, Languages used, platform, documentation sources, etc.)
-- Open source Brave broswer .
+-Open source Brave broswer .
-- 96 % Javascript .
+-96 % Javascript .
-- very popular amongst open source web browsers .
+-very popular amongst open source web browsers .
--  include github submission for issues or suggestions docs
+-include github submission for issues or suggestions docs

 * Discuss License, procedures for making contributions, and contributor agreements .
 * Summary of security-related history for the software (E.g., known vulnerabilities, security-related engineering decisions, security feature additions/removal, etc. ) .